Images of the Celestial Messenger. Part 3.

 Uppsala Studies in Church History

-In 2017 we in the Department of Theology, at Uppsala University, launched a new open-access book series: Uppsala Studies in Church History.
-To date (February 2023), we have published 15 volumes: seven in English and eight in Swedish.
+In 2017, the Department of Theology at Uppsala University launched a new open-access book series, Uppsala Studies in Church History.
+To date (June 2025), we have published 20 volumes: ten in English and ten in Swedish.
 The titles focus on both Swedish and international themes.

-Uppsala Studies in Church History is an e-book series that is published in the Department of Theology, Uppsala University.
+Uppsala Studies in Church History is an e-book series published by the Department of Theology, Uppsala University.
 It includes both works in English and in Swedish.
 The volumes are available open-access and only published in digital form on http://www.diva-portal.org.

 Uppsala Studies in Church History är en skriftserie som utges vid Teologiska institutionen, Uppsala universitet.
 Serien innehåller arbeten på såväl svenska som engelska.
 Skrifterna i serien är fritt tillgängliga och utges endast i digital form på http://www.diva-portal.org.